Business

 As always, you can interpret this forecast in almost any way you want.
 The positive spin is that the service industry for the elderly and for the disabled is forecast to make more jobs (528,500) over the next decade than any other detailed industry studied by the BLS, as a growing number of people demand in-home care.
 That means more jobs, of course.

-The negative spin would be, that this is mostly only because America, like so many other nations, is an aging and increasingly sick population which will require more care going forward.
+The negative spin would be that this is mostly only because America, like so many other nations, has an aging and increasingly sick population that will require more care going forward.

 More Business